 Stretching and flexibility:

 Specific flexibility exercises involve slowly and steadily stretching muscle groups without jerking or bouncing.
-To improve flexibility, a stretch should be held for at least 20 sec and not for more than 60 sec.
+To improve flexibility, a stretch should be held for at least 20 sec and not for more than 60 sec (there are no adverse effects from holding a stretch > 60 sec but there is no added benefit).
 Each stretch is repeated 2 to 3 times, and each time the stretch is held progressively further.
 Some mild discomfort is to be expected, but high pain levels should be avoided as pain can be a signal of unintended minor tissue tearing.
 For many muscles, flexibility increases sufficiently with a properly designed strength training program because muscles both stretch and work through the complete range of motion.

 Resistance training machines or free weights can be used for aerobic exercise provided that a sufficient number of repetitions are done per set, rest between sets is minimal (near zero to 60 sec), and intensity of effort is relatively high.
 In circuit training, the large muscles (of the legs, hips, back, and chest) are exercised followed by the smaller muscles (of the shoulders, arms, abdomen, and neck).
 Circuit training for only 15 to 20 min can benefit the cardiovascular system more than jogging or using aerobic exercise machines for the same amount of time because the more intense workout results in a greater increase in heart rate.
 This combined aerobic and resistance training enhances muscular endurance of all the involved muscles (ie, not just the heart).